playframework/play-scala-react-seed/README.md

 # Scala Play React Seed

-> java-play-react-seed project illustrates how Play Framework can be used to develop backend/services along with [React](https://reactjs.org/) to develop the front-end/ui.
+> scala-play-react-seed project illustrates how Play Framework can be used to develop backend/services along with [React](https://reactjs.org/) to develop the front-end/ui.

 Read more @ http://bit.ly/2A1AzEq